 Where does the course lead?

 Many degrees such as Accountancy, Management, Finance, Politics, Geography and Law all contain aspects of Business.
 Many of our former students have gone on to do degrees in Business, Economics, Engineering, Maths or Physical Sciences, and have found the subject useful to them.

 Ultimately, many Business students go on to work for businesses, in a wide variety of industries.
 Business Studies will also help you to make sense of current affairs and to be more aware of real world economic issues, such as interest rates, unemployment and the business cycle.
 You will also be developing a range of skills, which will certainly help in your chosen career and make you more attractive to potential employers.

 Head of Department

-Five A*- C grades (or equivalent 4+) including at least a grade 4 in English Language and Mathematics.
+Five grades 4-9 (or equivalent) including at least a grade 4 in English Language and Mathematics.

 Examination = 100%